chenanzen/AutoComplete/README.md

 2. Clone repo and open AutoComplete.sln in sourcecode folder with Visual Studio.
 3. Update token in config file
 4. Click Run

+## Dependencies
+1. JQuery-UI: This library is UI library to construct *AutoComplete* based on JQuery library
+2. RestSharp: This is nuget library to support consuming REST Web API
+3. GitHub Search API: This is end point that is used as data source of auto complete